 Committee Meeting

+Attendees

+A representative from each family should attend.

 Meeting Time

 Committee meetings are held the first Monday of each month during the regular troop meeting, unless it is a Federal, State or City holiday or Court of Honor.
 The Committee meeting starts promptly at 7:00pm and ends at 8:30pm.
 The Committee Chair may reschedule the meeting time and location as necessary.